Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/20-aiecompiler-features/README.md

 In this configuration, the repetition rates are seven (DownConv) and five (UpConv).
 The simulation duration is slightly more than 40 µs.

-#### Split and Merge (stream)
+#### Split and Merge (Stream)

-In this new example, two branches are fed with the same PLIO and connected on the output side to a kernel that will compute the difference between the two branch outputs.
+Two branches share the same PLIO.
+Their outputs connect to a kernel that computes the difference between the branches.

 `VERSION=3` of this design stalls almost immediately because this design needs FIFOs set up at the input and output of each branch.